Fourth-wave feminism: MeToo movement

-Ni una menos (meaning "Not One Less") is a Latin American feminist movement originating in Argentina which aims to end violence against women.
+Ni una menos (meaning "Not One Less", using the feminine form of "one") is a Latin American feminist movement originating in Argentina which aims to end violence against women.
 The movement has engaged in women's strikes, including the International Women's Strike.
 Ni una menos has been described as fourth wave feminism.
-According to Cecilia Palmeiro, a founding member of the Ni Una Menos collective, "By connecting perspectives such as indigenous feminism with black feminism, migrant feminism, queer feminism, and popular feminism, we made alliances and enlightened the intersection of violences as well as featured possible strategies of resistance.
+According to Cecilia Palmeiro, a founding member of the Ni Una Menos collective, "By connecting perspectives such as indigenous feminism with black feminism, migrant feminism, queer feminism and popular feminism, we made alliances and enlightened the intersection of violences as well as featured possible strategies of resistance.
 That is why our movement has been described as a fourth wave of feminism or feminism of the 99 percent."

 In Brazil, on September 19, 2018, the Ele Não movement (not him), also known as the protests against Jair Bolsonaro, were demonstrations led by women which took place in several regions of the country as well as the world.
 The main goal was to protest against Bolsonaro's presidential campaign and his sexist declarations.
 It was being used even among national and international celebrities.
 Madonna was one of the international celebrities who took part in the movement.
 She posted in her Instagram, where she has more than 12.1 million followers, a picture in which she appears with her mouth sealed by a tape with the saying "freedom".
 Above, it reads in Portuguese "Ele não vai nos desvalorizar, ele não vai nos calar, ele não vai nos oprimir" (He won't devalue us, he won't silence us, he won't oppress us).

 Because Latin American fourth-wave feminism encompasses simultaneously distinct movements, many of which are in tension with one another, some refer to Latin American 'feminisms' in the plural.
 One of the more controversial branches emerged as a reaction to and rejection of queer feminism and of postmodern feminism, and consists of trans-exclusionary activists who reject prominent feminist academics like Judith Butler and much of feminist theory and seek to create a new anti-LGBT feminist movement by redefining 'woman' as exclusively cisgender and non-intersex, seeking to reframe the queer feminist movement not as an inclusive but as a watering-down of feminism and erasure of females.
 Whereas queer feminism was inclusive by expanding binary and cisnormative concepts of gender, these Latin American feminists argue that Butler was attempting to erase the concept of womanhood and thereby women as political subjects, and reject gender studies, calling it a conspiracy to hide women in academia.
-Defining identity through biology instead of gender, and replacing postmodern concepts of femininity with gender-essentialism, they frame queer feminism as a conspiracy to hide 'male' aggressors (trans women) and oppress females.
+Defining identity through biology instead of gender and replacing postmodern concepts of femininity with gender-essentialism, they frame queer feminism as a conspiracy to hide 'male' aggressors (trans women) and oppress females.